The-Pattern-Hunter/Research_Methodology/README.md

 - ✅ Assess ethical implications of research

 ### **Regional Application**
-- ✅ Apply research principles to Western Odisha biodiversity
+- ✅ Apply research principles to Odisha biodiversity
 - ✅ Design studies relevant to local environmental issues
 - ✅ Use familiar species as entry points to universal principles